IF YOUR ESTATE IS ABOVE

 THERE MAY BE TAX TO PAY

-It’s only due if the deceased’s estate is valued over the current IHT threshold (£325,000 until 2018).
+It’s only due if the deceased’s estate is valued over the current IHT threshold (£325,000 tax year 2020/21).
 The tax is payable at 40%* on the amount over this threshold.
 If the estate is valued below this threshold it falls within the nil rate band (NRB) and no IHT is payable.
+In addition to this there is also an additional residential allowance of £175,000( tax year 2020/21) depending upon meeting certain criteria.

-What this means is that an individual with an estate worth more than £325,000 will be required to pay IHT at a rate of 40% on anything above that level.
-This can be reduced to 36% provided the deceased leaves 10% or more of their estate to charity.
+What this means is that an individual with an estate worth more than £325,000 will be required to pay IHT at a rate of 40% on anything above that level, unless you qualify for the residential allowance, which would increase this to £500,000.
+This 40% on the excess can be reduced to 36% provided the deceased leaves 10% or more of their estate to charity.

 What if I’m married?